 About the Collection

-Clemons Library has over 47,000 videos on DVD, VHS, and Laser Disc.
-The video collection is about 65% feature films and 35% documentaries.
-The collection is particularly strong in Indian, Spanish, and German films, and to some extent Russian films.
-Although training videos, language CDs, or audio books are popular, we have chosen not to collect them because of the difficulty in processing and providing access to them, and because most of these items are readily available at public libraries and book stores.
+Clemons Library has over 50,000 videos on DVD, VHS, and Laser Disc and more than 23,000 streaming videos online.
+The collection is about 65% feature films and 35% documentaries.
+It is particularly strong in Indian, Spanish, and German films, and to some extent Russian films.
+Although training videos, language CDs, or audio books are popular, we have chosen not to collect them due to the difficulty in processing and providing access to them, and also, most of these items are readily available at public libraries and book stores.

-Because the study of media necessarily includes everything from esoteric documentaries and period dramas to sitcoms and reality TV, the collection includes titles from a broad variety genres (about 85% of which were requested by faculty) which explains why the collection has titles ranging from Citizen Kane and Hostel to The Mary Tyler Moore Show and The Wire.
-A note about television shows, because a few seasons of a television show are usually enough to give scholars a sense of what the show is about, we usually do not have an entire run of a television series.
+Because the study of media necessarily includes everything from esoteric documentaries and period dramas to sitcoms and reality TV, the collection includes titles from a broad variety genres (about 85% of which were requested by faculty), which explains why the collection has titles ranging from Citizen Kane and Hostel to The Mary Tyler Moore Show and The Wire.
+Because a few seasons of a television show are usually enough to give scholars a sense of what the show is about, we usually do not have an entire run of a television series.

 The University Library is committed to supporting the use of video in teaching and learning at the University of Virginia.
 In addition to our extensive video collection and specialized viewing equipment and spaces, we offer a number of services to facilitate the use of the library’s video collections.

 In addition to the services listed here, librarian Leigh Rockey is available to consult with faculty and students to help locate appropriate video content for a class or research project, purchase new content, plan screenings or film festivals, and offer assistance with technical and intellectual property issues.